bryanherdianto/GameCentr/README.md

-# NumbrHunt
+# GameCentr

-Welcome to NumbrHunt!
-This is a fun and exciting random number guessing game.
+Welcome to GameCentr!
+This is a fun and exciting game center.
+As a player, you can play various games.
+The game center is designed to be user-friendly and easy to navigate.

-Test your luck and intuition to see if you can guess the secret number.